Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 “Happy 2019 all, and to those who bought our good – VERY good surprise ‘special’ on New Year’s Day, yes – we made a mistake, but we look forward to welcoming you on board with your ticket issued.
 Hope this will make your 2019 ‘special’ too!”

-When people saw this post in their feed, many thought is this real or is this great marketing stunt to attract wide-scale public and media attention to Cathay Pacific first class and business airlines flight ticket prices.
+When people saw this post in their feed, they questioned whether or not this was just a great marketing stunt to attract wide-scale public and media attention to Cathay Pacific first class and business airlines.
+However, the same thing happened again a few weeks later.
+Today we’ll be discussing Cathay Pacific’s pricing strategies and how these mistakes keep happening.

-In this article, I’ll first answer some frequently asked questions about airline flight ticket prices so that we can get to grips with some fundamental pricing principles, AI pricing and airline dynamic pricing strategy.
-Such as:
+In this article, we’ll be answering frequently asked questions about airline flight ticket prices.
+This will give you a comprehensive overview on several fundamental pricing principles, AI pricing and airline dynamic pricing strategy.
+We’ll be covering questions such as:

 - When do airline ticket prices drop?